Home

 Our Havanese Journey

 Our Havanese Journey began in 2002 with the addition of Molly to our family.
 She has been nothing but a love.
 From there we have grown to adore the breed and become dedicated to preserving it.
 Along the way we have had to make many difficult breeding decisions.
 We have chosen to spay an entire line due to learning about some health issues in some related dogs, even though our dogs were health tested, healthy and so were their puppies, we just couldn't take the risk once we knew.
 Thus... we had to start over.
 This time we looked for lines that had generations of health testing behind them.
 Despite good intentions sometimes things just don't turn out like you planned.
 Because we take breeding seriously, we chose to neuter and place a male we had purchased as a stud because his conformation did not turn out as we had hoped.
 We continued to grow our breeding program and welcomed our newest generation of dogs, whom we are really thrilled with.
 We believe you should breed only healthy dogs and sound dogs with good temperaments.
 We believe in breeding to the standard, but within each standard there is room for personal preference.
-In our dogs, we prefer a smaller dog of 8-10 pounds with a lean build and an easy care silky coat.
+Our goal is to produce dogs/puppies which meet the AKC Havanese breed standard.
+In our dogs, we prefer a smaller dog of 8-10 pounds with a lean build, slightly longer than tall with beautifully balanced straight legs and an easy care silky coat.
+We believe in genetic diversity and attempt as much as possible within the small Havanese gene pool to breed unrelated dogs that are of similar type and size.
 We are excited to see our next generation!

 What to look for in a breeder: